Danish925/python-data-science-journey/README.md

 ### 5. Number Guessing Game
 A game that demonstrates the use of `while` loops, `if/elif/else` conditional logic, and `try/except` for robust error handling.
 The player guesses a number and the program provides feedback.

+### 6. Dice Rolling Simulator
+A fun script that simulates rolling a six-sided die.
+This project reinforces the use of `while` loops to create a continuous user experience and the `random` module for generating unpredictable outcomes.

+### 7. Simple Quiz Game
+A basic quiz application that asks a series of questions and tracks the user's score.
+This project is a great exercise in using `if/else` statements to evaluate user input and variables to manage the game's state.